apache/flink/docs/content/docs/connectors/table/hive/hive_read_write.md

 - Currently, these configurations for tuning split size only works for the Hive table stored as ORC format.
 {{< /hint >}}

+### Read Table Statistics

+When the table statistic is not available from the Hive metastore, Flink will try to scan the table to get the statistic to generate a better execution plan.
+It may cost some time to get the statistic.
+To get it faster, you can use `table.exec.hive.read-statistics.thread-num` to configure how many threads to use to scan the table.
+The default value is the number of available processors in the current system and the configured value should be bigger than 0.

 ### Load Partition Splits

 Multi-thread is used to split hive's partitions.
 You can use `table.exec.hive.load-partition-splits.thread-num` to configure the thread number.
 The default value is 3 and the configured value should be bigger than 0.